EdgarJr13/EdgarJr13/README.md

 ## 💬 About me

-I'm a frontend, backend and mobile developer and I have been studying Computer Science at UVA (Universidade Veiga de Almeida).
+I'm a frontend, backend and mobile developer and I have I have a degree in Computer Science at UVA (Universidade Veiga de Almeida).
 I always have been seeking to evolve in my carreer and in my knowledge about technologies.
 I like challenges! 😄

 ## 🏆 My GitHub Stats